AkbarFahreza/AkbarFahreza/README.md

 **`Junior Designer/ Frontend Developer`**

-I'm an indie junior front developer that love learning to code with modern new technology
+I'm an indie junior frontend developer that love learning to code with modern new technology

    <p align="left">
       <a href="https://github.com/AkbarFahreza?tab=followers">